truekas/PencilSharpener/DISCORD.md

 # [Ti50 Unenrollment] Pencil Sharpener

 ## What is it?
-Pencil Sharpener is an exploit developed by @caenjones and @kas that allows users to unenroll non *factory-keyrolled* Ti50 Chromebooks using a modified version of the pencil method.
+Pencil Sharpener is an exploit that allows users to unenroll non *factory-keyrolled* Ti50 Chromebooks using a modified version of the pencil method.

 The writeup can be viewed at: https://github.com/truekas/PencilSharpener (please star the repo it validates my life choices)